-Fast forward to 1981 when The Vordemberge-Gildewart Foundation started its work through the last will of Ilse Engelina Vordemberge, née Leda (1906-1981), widow of Friedrich VG.
-In 1977 Ilse Leda had decreed that every year one artist from a European country should get a grant out of the estate “to live and work absolutely free from care for one year”*.
+Back in the late 70s, Ilse Engelina Vordemberge, née Leda (1906-1981), widow of Friedrich VG. had decreed that each year one artist from a European country should get a grant out of the estate “to live and work absolutely free from care for one year”*.

 - Printed by: Drukkerij Tielen

-The ten nominees - Salim Bayri, Deborah Bowmann, Bob Eikelboom, Ricardo van Eyk, Eva Giolo, Nadia Guerroui, Sharon van Overmeiren, Emma van der Put, Dan Walwin and Charlott Weise – studied art in the Netherlands or Belgium.
+The ten nominees - Salim Bayri, Deborah Bowmann, Bob Eikelboom, Ricardo van Eyk, Eva Giolo, Nadia Guerroui, Sharon van Overmeiren, Emma van der Put, Dan Walwin and Charlott Weise – all studied arts in The Netherlands or Belgium.